 Comprehensive Income: Accounting principles generally require that recognized revenue, expenses, gains and losses be included in net income.
-Certain changes in assets and liabilities, such as unrealized gains and losses on securities available for sale and defined benefit plan adjustments, are reported as separate components of the members' equity section on the consolidated statements of financial condition.
+Certain changes in assets and liabilities, such as unrealized gains and losses on debt securities available for sale are reported as separate components of the members' equity section on the consolidated statements of financial condition.

-Income Taxes: The credit union is exempt by statute from federal income taxes under the provisions of Section 501 of the Internal Revenue Code of 1986 and from state income taxes; however, the credit union is subject to taxes on unrelated business income as further discussed in Note 8.
+Income Taxes: The credit union is exempt by statute from federal income taxes under the provisions of Section 501 of the Internal Revenue Code (IRC) of 1986 and from state income taxes; however, the credit union is subject to taxes on unrelated business income as further discussed in Note 8.
 The credit union's wholly owned subsidiary is subject to federal and state income taxes.
-The operations of the subsidiary resulted in immaterial income taxes for the years ended December 31, 2021 and 2020.
+The operations of the subsidiary resulted in immaterial income taxes for the years ended December 31, 2022 and 2021.